 First introduced to Manhattan’s SoHo neighborhood in 2010, Osteria Morini brings the soulful cuisine and convivial spirit of Emilia-Romagna in northern Italy to the historic Navy Yards in Washington, D.C.
 Known as the Italian Breadbasket, Emilia-Romagna is also the birthplace of some of the flavors and ingredients most commonly associated with Italian cuisine worldwide: prosciutto, mortadella, parmigiano, and balsamic vinegar.

 In Italian, “osteria” means a place where the owner “hosts” guests.
-The restaurant offers lunch Monday through Friday, brunch Saturday and Sunday, and dinner seven nights each week.
+The restaurant offers dinner seven nights a week.

 The open kitchen allows for guests to watch the action of their meal preparation unfold.
-Executive Chef Bill Dorrler oversees the kitchen operations at Osteria Morini, led daily by Chef di Cucina Ben Pflaumer.
-Osteria Morini’s wine list was curated by AMG Beverage Director Hristo Zisovski to include wines native to this part of Italy.
+Corporate Executive Chef Bill Dorrler oversees the kitchen operations at Osteria Morini.
+The wine list was curated to include wines native to this part of Italy.

 Osteria Morini received two and a half stars from the Washington Post and two and a half stars from Washingtonian Magazine.
 Zagat and Thrillist also consistently rank it among best Italian in DC.